subhojit777/imag/doc/src/05100-lib-entryref.md

 This library offers functionality to refer to content outside of the store.
-It can be used to refer to _nearly static stuff_ pretty easily - think of a Maildir - you add new mails by fetching them, but you mostly do not remove mails and if you do you end up with a "null pointer" in the store, which can then be handled properly.
+It can be used to refer to _nearly static stuff_ pretty easily - think of a Maildir - you add new mails by fetching them, but you mostly do not remove mails.

-As this library supports custom hashes (you don't have to hash the full file, you can also parse the file and hash only _some_ content) this is pretty flexible.
-For example if you want to implement a imag module which tracks a certain kind of files which constantly change... but the first 5 lines do never change after the file is created - you can write a custom hasher that only uses the first 5 lines for the hash.

-### Internals

-Internally, in the store, the file gets created under `/ref/<hash of the path to the file to refer to>`.
-If the content of the file is hashed, we can still re-find the file via the content hash (which is stored in the header of the store entry).

-The reference object can, after the path was re-found, be updated.
+If mails get moved, they can be re-found via their hash, because Maildir objects hardly change.
+Or because the hash implementation which is used to refer to them hashes only the `Message-Id` and that does not change.

 ### Long-term TODO

-Things which have to be done here or are not yet properly tested:

-- [ ] Testing of different Hashers
-- [ ] Testing of re-finding of objects, including:
-  - [ ] Can a moved file automatically be found by content hash?
-  - [ ] Does a store-reference get updated automatically if it was moved, including links (as in `libimaglink`)?
+Not implemented yet:

-  - [ ] If the content of a file changes, does the content hash get updated automatically?
+- [ ] Re-finding of files via their hash.

-("automatically" is a strechable term here, as these things have to be triggered by the user anyways)
+      This must be implemented with several things in mind
+      * The user of the library should be able to provide a way how the filesystem is searched.
+Basically a Functor which yields pathes to check based on the original path of the missing file.
+        This enables implementations which do only search a certain subset of pathes, or does depth-first-search rather than breadth-first-search.